 Kate comes to UW Bothell with a background in enrollment management, student advising, study abroad leadership and administration, and teaching.
 Kate holds a M.A. in International Education from SIT Graduate Institute and a B.A. in Anthropology from Connecticut College.
 Contact Kate

-As Cultural Studies Librarian, Jackie assists students in conducting research and literature reviews for course assignments and capstone projects.
-She works with students both in the classroom and on a one-to-one basis.
+Dave assists students in conducting research and literature reviews for course assignments and capstone projects.
+He works with students both in the classroom and on a one-to-one basis.

-Jackie has been at UW Bothell since 2008.
-She has a BA in English from Northwestern University, a PhD in English from the University of Kent (Canterbury, UK), and Master’s degree in Library & Information Science from University College London (UK).
-Contact Jackie
+Dave has been at UW Bothell since 2011.
+He has a BA in religious studies from Lewis & Clark College and Master’s degrees in African Studies and Library & Information Science from University of Illinois Urbana-Champaign.
+Contact Dave

 As Director of Learning Technologies at the University of Washington Bothell, Andreas provides support for the integration of technology in teaching and learning for faculty and staff in accordance with the University's mission of using the best of educational technology.
 His goal is to promote and enhance student learning through the most efficient and effective use of instructional technology.
 He is also affiliate faculty in IAS.

 Andreas has been at UW Bothell since 2002.
 Prior to UWB, he was at North Seattle Community College as the manager of their teaching and learning center and taught as an adjunct faculty member.
 He has a B.A. in English from Western Washington University and an M.A. in English from the University of Washington.
 Contact Andreas